 Phone Calls & Phone Usage Policy

 All phone calls from jail are with a pre-paid phone card or account, or are collect calls .
-These phone calls are generally more costly than phone calls made outside of jail.
+These phone calls are generally more expensive than phone calls made outside of jail.
 There is no limit to when you can make phone calls, how long you can talk, and how often you can make calls, but inmates must keep in mind that every inmate wants to use the phone too, so they can call their family.
 If you break the jail rules, an inmate’s phone privileges might get reduced or forbidden completely.

 The Harrison County Jail phone number is: (228) 896-0606